 My freshman year, I was raped.
-We were high, I became uncomfortable, and told her no. She did not understand, pushed me down, and then I did not understand.
-We had both received abysmal sex education, and lacked the language or consensual comprehension to grok what was happening.
-This does not diminish my trauma, however.
-We need to educate kids better.
-We need to tell them about consent, and make up for the harmful job our culture has done.
-It is too late to rely on any sort of innate understandings between partners.
+We were high, I became uncomfortable, and told her no. She didn’t understand.
+We’d both received abysmal sex education, and lacked the language or consensual comprehension to grok what was happening.
+It was still assault.
+I wish we taught kids better.

 My sophomore year, I tried to tell one of my best friends about the incident.
-I was met with a laugh, and a:
+I was met with a chuckle, and a:

 “Men can’t be raped.”